camunda-community-hub/zeebe-cherry-runtime/doc/DeveloperGuide/DeveloperGuide.md

 ````
 "contractMay_554343435533.docx"
 ````
 Note: the folder is accessible by Runners.
-If you run a multiple Cherry application on different hosts, the folder must be visible by all applications.
+If you run multiple Cherry applications on different hosts, the folder must be visible to all applications.

-* **TEMPFOLDER**, the temporary folder on the host, is used to store the file, with a unique name to avoid any collision
+* **TEMPFOLDER**, the temporary folder on the host, is used to store the file with a unique name to avoid any collision

 Example with LoadFileFromDisk:
 ````